yash-suryarao/TASK-4-INTEGRATE-SECURITY-SCANNING-TOOL/README.md

 ---

 ### 1. Importance of Static Code Analysis
-- Detect issues early in the SDLC
+- Early Bug Detection: Identify and resolve issues early in the software development lifecycle.
-- Improve code readability and maintainability
+- Maintainability: Improve the long-term readability and supportability of code.
-- Enforce coding standards
+- Security: Spot potential vulnerabilities before they reach production.
-- Enhance security and reliability
+- Compliance: Enforce coding standards and best practices.

 ### 2. Code Quality Checks with SonarQube
 - Checks for code duplication, complexity, potential bugs